-At some level, everyone knows there is a God, and they know what He generally expects.
 The things of God are evident, or are made visible, through the created things He has made.
-Even His eternal power and deity are discerned, clearly seen through creation, so that no one has an excuse (1:20).
+Even His eternal power and deity are discerned, clearly seen through creation, so that no one has an excuse.
+Theologians call this "general revelation": God has clearly revealed Himself through what He has made.
 Since people experientially-know something of God, they are accountable for that awareness.
-The power, order, design and beauty of nature externally testify to God's existence and nature (Psa.
-19:1-6).
-The blessings of His provision are meant to cause people to know of His goodness (Acts 14:17; I Tim.
+The power, order, design and beauty of nature is a testimony to God (Psa.
+19:1-6), and the bounty of His provision is meant to cause people to know of His goodness (Acts 14:17; I Tim.
 4:4,5).
-There is also a longing, an inner witness that there is more beyond this life.
-This motivates people to seek after God (Ecc.
+There is even a longing, an emptiness, within the human heart that makes us aware that there is more than this life alone, and motivates people to seek after God (Ecc.
 3:11; Acts 17:22-29).

 As I mentioned, the proper response to this inner knowledge of God's existence is to honor Him and give Him thanks.
-As Creator, He is the Key to unlocking the mysteries of life, the longings of the human heart, and the Cornerstone of truth, from which all reality emanates and is ordered.
-When people choose to disregard Him, a process of spiritual desensitization and moral degeneration begins to grow.
-Paul describes this process in verses 21-32.
+As Creator, He is the Key to unlocking the mysteries of life, the longings of the human heart.
+He is the Cornerstone of truth, from which all reality emanates and is ordered.
+When people choose to disregard Him, a process of spiritual desensitization and moral degeneration begins to develop (vss.
+21-32).
 Without God as their focus, people become confused and disoriented.
-Their hearts become darkened.
+Their hearts become darkened (Eph.
+4:17-19).
+Like the serpent's ploy in the garden, ...in their attempt to make themselves wise, those who disregard God become fools (Gen. 3).
 Their reasonings about life become empty and futile.
-Without God as their Key to knowledge, people are unable to put the pieces of the puzzle of life together (Prov.
+Without God as the key, people are unable to put the pieces of the puzzle of life together (Prov.
 1:7; 9:10).
 Their speculations and explanations of reality become foolish and misguided.

 Historically, what happened in most cultures was that people gave up acknowledging the glory of the invisible, incorruptible God, and began to focus on all sorts of lesser demi-gods and imagined deities in the likeness of animals or people.
 Idolatry was born.
-This phenomenon is reflected not only in the idolatry of religious images, but also the idolatrous worship of movie stars, sports figures, musicians or other obsessions from this world.
-The point is that men and women often exchange worship of God for the exaltation of natural things or people.
+Idolatry is descriptive of not just the worship of graven images, but also the inordinate veneration of politicians, military heroes, sports figures, movie stars, musicians or other obsessions from this world.
+The point is that these people exchanged worship of God for the exaltation of natural things or people.